Kansattica/msync/README.md

 - [ ] Download individual posts and threads by URL or ID
 - [ ] Poll support
 - [ ] Nicer UI, like a minimal webpage to show downloaded posts in.
+- [ ] A proper manual for the weirder ins and outs of msync

 ### Build Dependencies
 Cmake will download all of these for you, except it'll use your system's libcurl if you have it.
 I recommend at least having an SSL/TLS library for cmake to find and dynamically link.